 When my left leg doubled in size and turned purple, I waddled into an emergency department and was hospitalized for six days.
 This was three weeks after the bike ride, which is believed to be the catalyst of my clotting.
-I had emergency surgery to remove the clot that extended from my abdomen to my left knee.
-I had clots in both lobes of my lungs.
+I had emergency surgery to remove the clot that extended from my abdomen to my left knee (deep vein thrombosis).
+I had clots in both lobes of my lungs (pulmonary emboli).

 Many diagnostic tests later, the perfect storm causing my extensive clotting was discovered:

 - I have a prothrombin gene mutation (factor II), which causes me to have an excess of clotting proteins in my blood plasma.

 - I have a compression of my left iliac vein, an anatomical abnormality in which one of the arteries in the abdomen crosses over and compresses the vein against the spine.
 This is called May-Thurner Syndrome (MTS).
 The compression of my vein caused a complete closure of the vein, stopping all blood flow from the lower left side of the body.

 - Unaware of these other two risk factors, I was taking estrogen-based birth control that further multiplied my clotting risks.